Occupational Health and Safety

 Preventing serious injuries caused by trapping and entanglement in machinery

-In fiscal 2021, a total of four workers were injured due to trapping and entanglement in machinery.
-While this is a smaller number than in the previous fiscal year, accidents are still occurring when people attempt to clean, repair, or adjust machines that are still running.
+In fiscal 2022, a total of five workers were injured due to trapping and entanglement in machinery, one more than in the previous fiscal year.
+Accidents are still occurring when people attempt to clean, repair, or adjust machines that are still running.
 At sites where such accidents occur, we investigate the causes and take steps to prevent recurrences by ensuring that machinery is always switched off during non-standard operations, as well as by implementing hardware modifications, such as improvements in the structure of equipment.
-We are also improving information-based activities, such as hazard prediction activities, the revision of operator manuals and warnings, and the provision of safety training.
-Other initiatives include the sharing of information about accidents and countermeasures with other units and business sites.
+We are also improving information-based activities, such as implementing risk assessments, hazard prediction activities, the revision of operator manuals and warnings, and the provision of safety training.
+Other initiatives include sharing information about operational details and relevant safety measures with other units and business sites.

 Occupational health and safety training